LassoSoft/LassoGuide/source/databases/searching-displaying.rst

 the table :ref:`searching-result-parameters`.

 .. seealso::

-   -  SQL-specific methods and parameters in the :ref:`sql-data-sources` chapter
+   -  SQL data source--specific methods and parameters in the :ref:`sql-data-sources` chapter
    -  FileMaker Server--specific methods and parameters in the :ref:`filemaker-data-sources` chapter